ncatlab/nlab-content/pages/0/2/6/6/16620/content.md

 Let (X,U) be a topological space.
-We say that a point x&#8712;X has a neighborhood base at x if there is a collection {Uxj}∞j=1 of open subsets of X such that every neighborhood W of x contains some Uxj.
+We say that a point x&#8712;X has a neighborhood base at x if there is a collection {Uj} of open subsets of X such that every neighborhood W of x contains some Uj.